-Greece holidays offer something for everyone - whether you want to explore ancient ruins, flop on the beach soaking up the sun, eat mouth-wateringly fresh food or island hop.
+Greece holidays offer something for everyone - whether you want to explore ancient ruins, flop on the beach, eat mouth-wateringly fresh food or island hop.

 Lovers of history and architecture flock to the country's capital, Athens, to marvel at ancient landmarks such as the Parthenon set upon the rocky Acropolis and to explore the birthplace of democracy.
 However, the city is not stuck in the past and also has happening nightlife and a vibrant modern arts scene.
 And, if the hustle and bustle of the city becomes too much, Athens' 75-mile coastline allows sun worshippers to escape to the beach while those wanting to see more of the country can hop on a ferry at Piraeus Harbour, just south of the city, and be transported to the islands including Crete.